ethereum/ethereum-org-website/src/content/developers/docs/data-structures/ssz/index.md

 sidebarDepth: 2
 ---

-Simple serialize (SSZ) is the serialization method used on the Beacon Chain.
+**Simple serialize (SSZ)** is the serialization method used on the Beacon Chain.
 It replaces the RLP serialization used on the execution layer everywhere across the consensus layer except the peer discovery protocol.
-SSZ is specifically designed to be deterministic and compatible with Merkleization.
+SSZ is designed to be deterministic and compatible with merkleization.

 ## How does SSZ work? {#how-does-ssz-work}